MalikImansaparov/MalikImansaparov/README.md

 - 💻 2 Years Experience in Front-end Technologies
 - 👨‍💻 Front-end Enthusiast & Mentor
 - 📚 I’m currently learning Next.js
-- ⚡ I’m interesting Biohacking and Calisthenics
+- ⚡ I'm the #100 contributor on Github in Kyrgyzstan

 ### 🤝 Connect with me: